UKCloud/documentation/articles/vmware/vmw-how-vls-add-products-4.md

 As the VLS licensing model is consumption-based, you must submit reports to VMware to detail your usage of VMware products.
 To generate these reports, you need to install the vCloud Usage Meter (Usage Meter).

-This article provides all the information you need to add popular products to the Usage Meter 4.
+This article provides all the information you need to add popular products to the Usage Meter.
 For more information about the Usage Meter, see the VMware documentation [here](https://docs.vmware.com/en/vCloud-Usage-Meter/index.html#about-vcloud-usage-meter-0).

 ## Prerequisites

 You must have installed and registered the vCloud Usage Meter.
-For more information, see [*How to install the vCloud Usage Meter 4*](vmw-how-vls-install-usage-meter-4.md).
+For more information, see [*How to install the vCloud Usage Meter*](vmw-how-vls-install-usage-meter-4.md).

 ## Adding products to the Usage Meter